 Respond with a preset message

-When a message comes in hit reply and you can send a simple preset message.
+When a message comes in, scroll down to the bottom and you can send a simple preset message in response.

 Respond with words